mgol/check-dependencies/README.md

 behave in the same way - `callback` is invoked upon completion; if there was an error, it's passed as a parameter to `callback`.

 ## Supported Node.js versions
-This project aims to support all supported Node.js LTS versions (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
+This project aims to support all Node.js versions supported upstream (see [Release README](https://github.com/nodejs/Release/blob/master/README.md) for more details).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.